komandotayfa/jumpjump/README.md

 # About Game
-You are a knight that likes to do frontflip and you are supposed to go right.
+You are a knight that likes to do frontflip and you are supposed to go right and collect coins to reach END.

 **This is my first video game ever so it is very basic and somewhat trash but it is my trash!**